Pool Size and Depth Guide: Best Options for Every Backyard

 After the pool is given a thorough examination, there are five elements that your pool inspector will have in their report that will give the overall picture of the pool’s health.

-When it comes to your pool, you should never be strangers.
-Even if this is your first time meeting.
+When it comes to your pool, you should never be strangers, even if this is your first time meeting.

-You should know your pool better than anyone.
-Not only for your enjoyment but also to ensure that it’s running at its most optimum level.
+You should know your pool better than anyone, not only for your enjoyment but also to ensure that it’s running at its most optimum level.

 Is there a crack in the glass tile?
 Is the plaster delaminated, faded, or off-color?
 The overall appearance of your pool can heavily depend on the condition of the structure.
 Check to make sure that the materials that make up your pool are in good condition.

-If your pool comes with an attached sauna it might be using gas to heat the water.
+If your pool comes with an attached sauna, it might be using gas to heat the water.
 If you have lights in your pool, electricity is a factor.
 For any additional features that your pool has, it is a very proactive idea to check the gas heaters and electrical circuits to stay on top of any issues.

 With pools in general, there is always a possibility that there might be something that could cause harm to swimmers: loose pebble plaster, contaminated water, and cracked foundation.
 Checking for any potential safety hazards eliminated any future injuries.